elastic/rally/docs/telemetry.rst

 jfr
 ---

 The ``jfr`` telemetry device enables the `Java Flight Recorder <http://docs.oracle.com/javacomponents/jmc-5-5/jfr-runtime-guide/index.html>`_ on the benchmark candidate.
-Java Flight Recorder ships only with Oracle JDK, so Rally assumes that Oracle JDK is used for benchmarking.
+Up to JDK 11, Java flight recorder ships only with Oracle JDK, so Rally assumes that Oracle JDK is used for benchmarking.
+If you run benchmarks on JDK 11 or later, Java flight recorder is also available on OpenJDK.

 To enable ``jfr``, invoke Rally with ``esrally --telemetry jfr``. ``jfr`` will then write a flight recording file which can be opened in `Java Mission Control <http://www.oracle.com/technetwork/java/javaseproducts/mission-control/java-mission-control-1998576.html>`_.
 Rally prints the location of the flight recording file on the command line.